 The entrance charges into the Govind Pashu Vihar Wildlife Sanctuary are minimal and subject to change.
 It is therefore advised to contact the authorities to get more information about the fees.
 Those who wish to visit this national park will need to get in touch with the Deputy Director of the park posted at Purola to get all the necessary permits and permissions required for entering the Govind Pashu Vihar Wildlife Sanctuary.

 Best Time To Visit: May to October

 The area was given the status of a national park in the year 1982 to protect and conserve the exotic flora and fauna in the region and to save it from further environmental degradation.
 Today, the Nanda Devi National Park is one of the most important ecological hotspots of the world and is home to a variety of birds, mammals, plants, trees, and butterflies.

 The Nanda Devi National Park offers marvelous opportunities for trekking and hiking and is indeed an adventure enthusiast's dream come true.
 In fact, the trek to the base camp is considered to be one of the most challenging ones.
-There are also countless opportunities here of exploring the beauty and grandeur of nature.
+There are also countless opportunities here of exploring the beauty and grandeur of nature in Uttarakhand tourist places.